aradep/RS20/README.md

-"Dragonshrine" Instant-20 Funserver
+"Dragonshrine" Instant-20 Funserver.

+Server setup files.

-DB-only setup.
-No patch, no core edits.
+DB-only.
+No patch no core edits.

 Made for AzerothCore